astutus/olimp.run/src/content/post/fenix-from-ashes-garmin-life.md

 ## The Fenix 7 Era

 By 2022, I was running more and needed more.

-The Fenix 5 was lagging — especially in forests, where tree cover made it show **11:00/km** instead of my real pace (~6:00/km).
-Frustrating.
+The Fenix 5 began to struggle — especially in forests, where GPS signal fluctuated wildly.
+One moment it showed me running at 12:00/km, the next at 4:00/km — even though my pace was steady.
+It was frustrating.

 Also, I had more body awareness.
 My back was often stiff.
 I needed yoga, mobility, stretching.